MingjieXu-RS/Global_Urban_Ecological_Livability_Assessment/README.md

 1_Data_Collection:

 All datasets used in our study are publicly available (see Data Availability in the manuscript).
-We also provide the main results datasets in the ‘Datesets’ folder.
+We also provide the main results data in the ‘Datasets’ folder.